umpirsky/centipede/README.md

 # Centipede

-The Simplest automated testing tool on Earth.
+The simplest automated testing tool on Earth.

 ## Idea